labor-digital/asset-building/README.md

 ## Different builder versions
 Currently there are two different versions of the configuration generator.
 Version 1.0 is basically a carbon copy of our "old" / well known style of monolytic style.(sass/scss/less) and application.js files.
 With version 1.0 you should be able to transfer all your existing projects to the new asset building.
 That includes a lot of manual labor like copying files to your public folder manually, using relative path's to css assets based on your public path and so on.

-Version 2.0 follows a different approach, it takes the "webpack" approach, where everything you build is seen as a "component" of an app.
+Version 2.0 follows a different approach, it takes the "webpack/angular/vue..." approach, where everything you build is seen as a "component" of an app.
 It takes care of your assets and styles and you sould define your pathes relative to your source files.

 The basic folder structure and example files can be explored in the "demo2" directory of this repository.

+### Alternative Ways and Gotchas
+With that approach you will encounter some points that will not work in the way you are accustomed with.

+1. Every
 ## Installation
 * Use our private npm registry!
 * Install the npm dependency